-- New reports will be developed to identify types and patterns of missed doses across the Trust. - Individual cases will continue to be selected for further review at the Executive Care Omissions RCA meetings. - The Corporate Nursing team and Pharmacy are working together to identify where improvement actions should be directed to try to reduce missed non-antibiotics an observational audit is to be carried out during Quarter 3, looking at how missed doses and the reasons for them are recorded.
+- New reports will be developed to identify types and patterns of missed doses across the Trust. - Individual cases will continue to be selected for further review at the Executive Care Omissions RCA meetings. - The Corporate Nursing team and Pharmacy are working together to identify where improvement actions should be directed to try to reduce missed non-antibiotics an observational audit has been carried out during Quarter 3, looking at how missed doses and the reasons for them are recorded.
+The data has been analysed and is due to be reported during Quarter 4.